HOLOCAUST REMEMBRANCE DAY

 Ceremony 2011 – European Parliament

-For the last nine years ECI has called upon churches and faith communities in Europe and beyond to honor the victims of the Holocaust in their Sunday service nearest to the 27th.
-Next year Holocaust Remembrance Sunday falls on 24th January 2016.
+For many years ECI has called upon churches and faith communities in Europe and beyond to honour the victims of the Holocaust in their Sunday service nearest to the 27th January.

-Shadows of Shoah is the work of New Zealand photographer and composer Perry Trotter.
+The exhibition of Holocaust survivor stories is the work of New Zealand photographer and composer Perry Trotter from the Holocaust and anti-Semitism Foundation.
 Using black and white imagery and original music, survivors’ experiences are presented in a brief, compelling format.
 The work seeks to present powerful and evocative art while carefully maintaining historical accuracy.
-The Shadows of Shoah Exhibition was officially launched by the Prime Minister of New Zealand, Rt Hon John Key, at an International Holocaust Remembrance Day event January 2013.
+The online exhibition of Holocaust survivor stories (formerly The Shadows of Shoah Exhibition) was officially launched by the Prime Minister of New Zealand, Rt Hon John Key, at an International Holocaust Remembrance Day event January 2013.

 Please feel free to use this material in your own efforts to keep the memory of the Holocaust alive.
 The photographs speak for themselves.
 The video text is English, but if you would prefer it in another language, we suggest you arrange a person to translate into your own language while the video plays.